 Any affected watercourses that have not yet been assessed for water vole potential will require additional survey ahead of construction (Section 5).
 Further survey work may identify the requirement for a water vole licence to be obtained.
-These additional licensed works (if required) are not covered by these precautionary methods.
+These additional licenced works (if required) are not covered by these precautionary methods.
 Licences from Natural England can take six weeks (longer during busy periods or if the first submittal is not approved).
-The construction program needs to consider the seasonality of surveys and program them in accordingly to allow sufficient time for mitigation or licencing requirements, if necessary.

 Attention has been paid to the presence of water voles and, as far as is reasonable, appropriate action should be taken to safeguard the animals and their places they use for shelter and protection (see Section 4).
 On the basis of specialist knowledge and experience working with water voles, it is considered on balance that displacement of water voles under licence may be required following the additional surveys.